romanzdk/tech-demo-python-packaging/README.md

 Please feel free to open issues.

-# Demo 01 - Simple terminal appliation
+# Demo 01 - Simple terminal application

 The project in the sub-folder [`01_terminal_helloworld`](01_terminal_helloworld) starts as simpelst application possible just printing `Hello World` to the terminal.
 The following concepts are illustrated: